planet-lia/lia-docs/content/tutorials/beginner-tutorial.md

 ## Control your units

 In this part of the tutorial we will show you how to implement a basic unit movement and shooting logic.
-As you have seen when we have run our [first game](/getting-started/#simulate-a-game), there were plenty of bots on each team.
+As you have seen when we ran our [first game](/getting-started/#simulate-a-game), there were plenty of bots on each team.
 How to control multiple units is explained in our [Multiple units example](/examples/multiple-units/), but for now we will stick with only one unit per team.

 In order to do that and to also showcase some other things, we have prepared a special playground for it.
 You can run your bot John in this playground by running the following command: